How do latent viruses influence health?

 However, if you want to help your immune system target the latent viruses in your body, take Gene-Eden-VIR.

-Why did polyDNA choose to target latent viruses?
+Why did polyDNA, the developer of Gene-Eden-VIR, choose to target latent viruses?

 Dr. Hanan Polansky's highly acclaimed "Purple" book